How to get more therapy clients without trying every marketing tactic at once.

 Right now, someone in your city is typing "anxiety therapist near me" into Google.
 They are ready to book.
 They have the insurance or the budget.
 They need exactly what you specialize in.
 But they will never call you because they do not know you exist.

 The issue is not your clinical skills.
 It is visibility.
 Graduate school taught you assessment, diagnosis, and treatment planning.
-Nobody taught you where clients search or how to show up in those searches.
+Nobody taught you how to get more clients as a therapist or where those clients are actually searching.

 The good news: this is not about becoming a salesperson or posting on Instagram every day.
-It is about understanding how clients actually look for a therapist and being present in those places.
+If you are wondering how to get therapy clients, it comes down to understanding how clients actually look for a therapist and being present in those places.
 That is it.
+How do therapists get clients in 2026?
+The same way they always have: by being findable where people search.
+The channels have just shifted.

 Where clients look first (and what they need to see)